saadsaifse/intro-to-AI-hackathon/2. Theory behind Image Classification/Tutorial.md

 ground truth - guess = error
 ```

 The difference between the network’s guess and the ground truth is its error.
 The network measures that error, and walks the error back over its model, adjusting weights to the extent that they contributed to the error.
-Some details on this will be explained in the following chapter.
+Some details on this will be explained in the following paragraph.

 ```
 error * weight's contribution to error = adjustment